Guide to applying for housing assistance

 - on a Bridging Visa if you previously held a Temporary Protection Visa which has expired.

-If you have applied for permanent residency, a Permanent Protection Visa or a Resolution of Status Visa, but are not yet a permanent resident, you can still apply for social housing.
+If you have applied for permanent residency, a Permanent Protection Visa or a Resolution of Status Visa, you can apply for housing assistance.
+However, you will not be offered public and community housing until your residency is resolved.

 - a residential home (house, flat, unit or townhouse)